Bhavesh-Karki/JSON_USECASE/README.md

 # HOW JSON WORKS

 <b><h3>Description:</h3><B>
 This is a simple web-based contact form that collects a user's name, email, and message, and then stores each submission in an in memory JSON array.
 The submitted data is displayed below the form in real-time as formatted JSON.
+In this project we will simply see how data store in JSON file.

 <b><h3>Advantages of JSON:</h3><b>
 1. Lightweight<br>